iLoveMyUserNameLol/Vurbo-Doxx/README.md

 Vurbo doxxer
 this doxxing program is advanced,
 # ***TURN OFF ANTIVIRUS***
-ip difference check
+/ip difference check
-- meaning if the ip is public or private address generalizer
+- meaning if the ip is public or private
+/address generalizer
 - tries to generalize a coherent address
-- uses over 400 different website programs packet checker
+- uses over 400 different website programs
+/packet checker
-- see how much packets are being sent to the ip address VPS (Virtual Private Security) support
+- see how much packets are being sent to the ip address /VPS (Virtual Private Security) support
 - supports VPS checkers
-IP information extractor
+/IP information extractor
 - wifi brand
 - ips near the area
 - country